jessicascarborough/432-2021/classes/class09/README.md

 2. I made some small updates to Chapters 2 and 6 of the [Course Notes](https://thomaselove.github.io/432-notes/) on 2021-02-26.
 3. You might be interested in this [Data Science Career Q&A session](https://www.youtube.com/watch?v=Nd3fvAILfMk), which is designed to help people (mostly undergraduates, but there is useful advice here at all levels) learn about transitioning from being a student to being someone with a job to do data science.
 It's part of the [Pod of Ascelepius](https://www.youtube.com/channel/UCkEz2tDR5K6AjlKw-JrV57w) I've mentioned in the past.
 4. On 2021-03-24, Alison Hill will be speaking on [Making R Markdown work better for you](https://www.meetup.com/Cleveland-UseR-Group/events/274520287) for the Cleveland R Users Group.
+5. Carl Bergstrom at the University of Washington recently developed a 50 minute lecture (now on YouTube) entitled [Avoiding the Pitfalls of Selection Bias](https://www.youtube.com/watch?v=eSVg_DqPkNM) which may of some interest to you.

 ## One Last Thing